gomorpheus/morpheus-docs/getting_started/guides/terraform_instances.rst

 Instance Type
 ^^^^^^^^^^^^^

 At this point we're ready to create a new Instance Type.
 We'll give the Instance Type a name, which users will use to identify the Instance Type from the list in the provisioning wizard.
 We don't need to set much else in this case, most of the pieces we've created in previous steps will be associated with the Layout that we create next.
 The Layout will also be tied to the Instance Type we're creating now.
-Instance Types are also created in the Library (Provisioning > Library) under the Instance Types tab.
+Instance Types are also created in the Library (|Lib|) under the Instance Types tab.
 Click :guilabel:`+ ADD`, complete the fields as I've done in the example below and click :guilabel:`SAVE CHANGES`.

 .. image:: /images/integration_guides/terr_inst_guide/9instanceType.png
   :width: 50%